-Stock option compensation payments were lower in 2013 (\$556,097) compared to 2012 (\$1,024,194) as a result of (i) fewer options being granted in 2013, (ii) reduced amortization expense of options granted in previous periods, (iii) the Company's recent practice of issuing options at a premium to market prices, (iv) a lower Talon share price, and (v) a lower volatility assumption.
+Stock option compensation payments were lower for the three months ended March 31, 2014 (\$71,475) compared to the three months ended March 31, 2013 (\$227,804) which was the result of (i) no options being granted during the three months ended March 31, 2014, and (ii) a decreased amortization expense in respect of options granted in previous periods.
 Beginning in 2012, the Company began issuing the majority of options with vesting provisions (generally, over the course of two year periods, and in some instances, with earlier vesting occurring should certain thresholds in the price of the Company's shares be met) rather than having them vest on the date of grant, which had historically been the case.
 Vesting of options was enacted in order to better align the interests of employees with the interests of shareholders by incentivizing employees to stay with the Company longer-term, as well as by aligning compensation to share performance.
 From an accounting standpoint, this practice means that option grants that are subject to vesting are amortized over the course of the vesting period rather than being fully expensed in the quarter in which they are granted.
-As such, the stock option compensation payment expense in 2013 takes into account not only options granted in 2013 but also those subject to vesting that were granted in 2012 and are being amortized.
+As such, the stock option compensation payment expense for the three months ended March 31, 2014 takes into account options which are subject to vesting that were granted in 2012 and 2013 and are being amortized.
 The issuance of options subject to vesting is expected to continue.

 When the Company distributed most of its Rio Verde Minerals Development Corporation ("Rio Verde") shares to its shareholders on July 28, 2011, the Company retained certain of these shares with the intention to distribute them to its option holders as at that date, upon the future exercise of their options on the basis of one Rio Verde share for every four Talon options exercised.
-In 2013, the Company recorded a gain on the provision for distribution of Rio Verde shares to option holders.
-This was a result of a lower Talon share price and the fact that certain of the associated Talon options expired or were cancelled.
-The lower Talon share price decreased the liability as it reduced the probability that certain of the associated Talon options would be exercised.
+For the three months ended March 31, 2014, the Company recorded a small gain on the provision for distribution of Rio Verde shares to option holders.
+This was a result of certain of the associated Talon options having expired or being cancelled, offset by a higher Talon share price.
+The higher Talon share price has the effect of increasing the liability as it increases the probability that certain of the associated Talon options will be exercised.